onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :keyword: MUST
     :updated: guilin

-    If ONAP licensing management solution is used, then the VNF or PNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in this specification for VNF or PNF software, and any license keys required to authorize use of the VNF or PNF software.
+    If ONAP licensing management solution is used, then the VNF or PNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in the
+    `ONAP License Management Information Model <https://docs.onap.org/projects/onap-modeling-modelspec/en/latest/ONAP%20Model%20Spec/im/License/LicenseModel.html>`__,
+    and any license keys required to authorize use of the VNF or PNF software.
     This metadata will be used to facilitate onboarding the VNF or PNF into the ONAP environment and automating processes for putting the licenses into use and managing the full lifecycle of the licenses.
-The details of this license model are described in Tables C1 to C8 in the Appendix.

-    Note: License metadata support in ONAP is not currently available and planned for 1Q 2018.